+Welcome to the Leather Jackets Fishing Guide.
 Leather Jackets local fish species facts and Limits.
-Leather Jackets come in many different types in Victoria such as the six-spinned, Chinaman, Horseshoe, toothbrush, Mosiac and fan-bellied to name just some.
-There often beautifully unique looking with rich colours, and can be difficult to catch as their sharp teeth can easily cut though line and crush hooks.
-You’ll often find them around shallow reefs and weedy areas around Williamstown, Mornington, Geelong, Queenscliff, Blairgowrie, Altona, Rickets point and Flinders
+Leather Jackets are a unique-looking fish species that come in many different types in Victoria.
+There are the six-spinned, Chinaman, Horseshoe, toothbrush, Mosiac and fan-bellied to name just some.
+They’re often beautifully unique looking with rich colours and can be difficult to catch as their sharp teeth can easily cut through the line and crush hooks.
+You’ll often find them around shallow reefs and weedy areas around Williamstown, Mornington, Geelong, Queenscliff, Blairgowrie, Altona, Rickets point and Flinders.

+With the scientific name of Monacanthidae Leather Jackets have no minimum legal size limit but a daily bag limit of 20.
+We find that most leather jackets caught are between 20cm to 30 cm, but can grow just up to 70cm in size.
 A very underrated eating fish.
-Most anglers will throw them back but they are an excellent plate fish.
+Most anglers will throw them back but they are excellent plate fish.
 They have very few bones making them easy to clean and a soft sweet flesh

-The same setup which you would often use to chase Whiting would be an ideal choice for chasing leather jackets.
-We recommend a light 1-3 or 2-4 kilo spin rod around 7 foot in length.
-Coupled with a light 1000-2500 size reel, spooled with 4 pound or 6 pound line and leader.
+Leather jackets have very sharp teeth so do handle them with care.
+At times they will bust you off or shred your leader.
+If you’re specifically targeting them then a wire trace may be required.
+Berley will help attract leather jackets, and using small strong hooks is essential.
+Occasionally jigging your bait off the bottom helps spark bites.
+Leather jackets have small mouths with sharp teeth.
+Often the same setup which you would often use to chase whiting would be an ideal choice for chasing leather jackets.
+We recommend a light 1-3 or 2-4 kilo spin rod around 7 feet in length.
+Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and leader.
 They have sharp teeth and will bite through thin line occasionally.
-For the rig ideally a small long shank hook with a very small running pea size sinker or no sinker or unweighted.
+For the rig ideally a small long shank hook with a very small running pea-size sinker or no sinker or unweighted.

 Leather Jackets can be caught at any time of the day all year around.
 Just remember to burley up for them.